Skip to Content

 Simple Possession

-Drug possession can be a misdemeanor or a felony, depending on the drug schedule and quantity.
+Drug possession can be charged as either a misdemeanor or a felony in Oklahoma, depending on the drug schedule and quantity involved.
 Simple possession is a misdemeanor offense punishable by one year in jail and up to $1,000 in fines.
-Whether you’re facing charges for paraphernalia, proceeds, or possession on a college campus, we can fight tirelessly to reduce or dismiss the charges against you.
+Whether you’re accused of possessing paraphernalia, proceeds, or drugs on a college campus, we are prepared to fight to reduce or dismiss the charges against you.

 Possession with Intent to Distribute